Safta Jaffery: China and India

 In 2007, Jaffery was voted onto the board of Association of Independent Music (AIM).
 He travelled to China and while he was in Shanghai, he was approached by the Chinese band The Honeys.
 They asked Jaffery to produce their second studio album entitled Water.

 Also in early 2008, through an invitation by the British Council, Jaffery and producer client John Leckie travelled to India and held auditions in New Delhi, South Mumbai and Bangalore.
 From thirty local emerging rock bands they have selected four bands for Leckie to produce.
 The bands Medusa, Indigo Children, Advaita and Swarathma each recorded two tracks at Yash Raj Studios in Mumbai with John Leckie and Dan Austin.
-Jaffrey is exploring the idea of setting up conferences in India to infuse western music business practices and establish mentoring programs so that each territory could learn from each other and be brought closer to augment their cross fusion activity.